-There are 216 owl species and Karen Kent, an incredibly gifted artist, has painted 35 species of owls in a remarkably realistic manner.
+There are 216 owl species and Karen Kent, an incredibly gifted artist, has painted 35 species of owls (and counting) in a remarkably realistic manner.

 And the amazing part is that Kent doesn’t know what kind of owl she’s painting.

 “I have no idea what kind of owl I’m painting.
 It’s not what I’m after,” Kent says.
 “I like that other people know.
 To me, it’s the essence, the heart, the soul of the owls I love to capture.
 They name themselves as I’m painting them.”

 Ernesto.
 Grace.
 Glo and Herb.
 Poindexter.
 Christoper.
 Bryce.
 New Year’s Eve Party.
 Joia.

 These are just a few of the funny and playful owls brought to life on Kent’s canvases.
 And each has a story as unique as its name.

 Love for Color

 Kent, who lives in Fairfield, Connecticut, spent 27 years working as an interior designer before she traded her swatch book for a more spontaneous medium and began painting.